-František Chaloupka (born in Czechoslovakia in 1981) composes mainly instrumental music and scores for classical instruments, chamber and symphony orchestras, operas or multimedia works.
-He is also sought out as an orchestrator, producer and guitar player.
+František Chaloupka (born in former Czechoslovakia in 1981) composes mainly instrumental music and scores for classical instruments, chamber and symphony orchestras, opera and multimedia works.

 After finishing his studies of composition at the Janáček conservatory in Ostrava he went on to study a degree in Composition in the class of Martin Smolka at Janáček Academy of Music and Performing Arts in Brno in 2004 where he has finished his PhD. in composition in 2014.
-In 2006 he was also studying at Royal Conservatory in The Hague (The Netherlands) with Louis Andriessen, Clarence Barlow, Martijn Padding and Richard Ayres.
-From 2012 he studied at Universität für Musik und darstellende Kunst Wien and California Institute of the Arts in 2013.
+In 2006 he was studying composition at Royal Conservatory in The Hague (The Netherlands) with Louis Andriessen, Clarence Barlow, Martijn Padding and Richard Ayres.
+In 2012 he studied composition at Universität für Musik und darstellende Kunst Wien and California Institute of the Arts in Los Angeles in 2013.

 In 2016 a 2-CD under the label of K.I.
 Records album „František Chaloupka: Selected Works 2006–2015“ was released.
 It includes chamber and orchestra pieces performed by internationally recognized artists and ensembles.

-In 2014 he founded Kytarový Institut (Guitar Institute), a creative environment and private school for guitar-type instruments, composition and improvisation in Czech Republic.
+In 2014 he founded Kytarový Institut (Guitar Institute), a creative environment and private music institute for plucked string instruments, composition and improvisation.